sunrise-php/docs/docs/reference/controller-annotations.md

 > If you need to change the [default validator activity](/docs/reference/app-parameters.md#router_request_query_parameter_resolver_default_validation_enabled), set it in the `validationEnabled` parameter of the annotation.

 > We recommend reviewing the [type conversion system](/docs/reference/type-conversion.md) to better understand the binding process.

+> Learn how to integrate the Validator into the system.
+See the [Validator Integration](/docs/cookbook/validator-integration.md) for more details.

 ```php
 use App\Dto\User\UserSearchRequest;